goeh/mapformat-raw-issue/README.md

         test-bucket-2: "Some hyphenated bucket"
         test-bucket-3: "Another hyphenated bucket"
 ```
+A configuration class `AppConfig` is annotated with `@ConfigurationProperties` and it contains nested configuration
+using static inner classes.
+However, the keys in the *buckets* map are not preserved.

 The `buckets` property is annotated with `@MapFormat` AND `RAW`, but the keys are converted to camelCase.
 I want the keys to be preserved as they are in the property file.